exo-lang/exo/examples/README.md

 print(rank_k_reduce_6x16)
 ```

-This implements matrix multiplication between a $6\times K$ and a $K \times 16$.
-This might initially seem like a contrived example: the input sizes of the matrices are non-standard and only one of the dimensions is kept as an argument.
-However, it is precisely such *microkernels* that lie at the heart of the most computationally intensive tasks.
-For example, the [BLAS][] defines several useful linear algebra kernels which are often specialized for target architectures and even matrix sizes for specific workloads.
+However, these microkernels function as the inner loops of highly optimized linear algebra computations.
+For example, [BLIS][] (an open-source [BLAS][] library) is architected around re-implementing such microkernels for each new target architecture that they support.
 The goal of Exo is to make this specialization process dramatically easier.

-For our example, we want to specialize the kernel to use the AVX2 instructions and, it is likely the case that a vectorizing compiler cannot automatically transform this kernel.
+For our example, we want to specialize the kernel to use the AVX2 instructions; it is likely the case that a vectorizing compiler cannot automatically transform this kernel.

 ## Scheduling Walkthrough